-All required documentation listed in this announcement under E. and F. Proposal Preparation should be scanned into the completed proposal in the order outlined and then converted into one pdf file for submission.
+All required documentation listed in this announcement under "E. Proposal Preparation" should be scanned into the completed proposal and converted into one pdf file for submission.

-It is the responsibility of the applicants to obtain and submit all required documentation for their proposal via email to urop@nshe.nevada.edu.
+It is the responsibility of the applicants to obtain and submit all required documentation for their proposal via email to:

+Michele Casella at: michele\casella@nshe.nevada.edu.